ircv3/ircv3-specifications/client-tags/icon.md

 This section is non-normative.
 Indented line breaks are added for readability.

-An example of an icons tag describing a single resource with unknown size or type
+An example of an icon tag describing a single resource with unknown size or type

 ```
-@+draft/icons=[{"src":"https://example.com/icon.png"}] PRIVMSG #channel :Example text
+@+draft/icon=[{"src":"https://example.com/icon.png"}] PRIVMSG #channel :Example text
 ```

-An example of an icons tag with multiple PNG icon resources of different sizes
+An example of an icon tag with multiple PNG icon resources of different sizes

 ```
-@+draft/icons=[
+@+draft/icon=[
     {"src":"https://example.com/icon16.png","sizes":"16x16","type":"image/png"},
     {"src":"https://example.com/icon32.png","sizes":"32x32","type":"image/png"},
     {"src":"https://example.com/icon64.png","sizes":"64x64","type":"image/png"}
     ] PRIVMSG #channel :Example text
 ```

-An example of an icons tag with alternate GIF and PNG icon resources
+An example of an icon tag with alternate GIF and PNG icon resources

 ```
-@+draft/icons=[
+@+draft/icon=[
     {"src":"https://example.com/icon16.gif","sizes":"16x16","type":"image/gif"},
     {"src":"https://example.com/icon16.png","sizes":"16x16","type":"image/png"}
     ] PRIVMSG #channel :Example text
 ```

-An example of an icons tag with an SVG icon resource usable at any size
+An example of an icon tag with an SVG icon resource usable at any size

 ```
-@+draft/icons=[
+@+draft/icon=[
     {"src":"https://example.com/icon.svg","sizes":"any","type":"image/svg+xml"}
     ] PRIVMSG #channel :Example text
 ```

-An example of a build notifier bot using separate icons for failures and successes
+An example of a build notifier bot using separate icon for failures and successes

 ```
-@+draft/icons=[{"src":"https://example.com/failure.png"}] PRIVMSG #channel :Build 140 failed
+@+draft/icon=[{"src":"https://example.com/failure.png"}] PRIVMSG #channel :Build 140 failed
-@+draft/icons=[{"src":"https://example.com/success.png"}] PRIVMSG #channel :Build 141 succeeded
+@+draft/icon=[{"src":"https://example.com/success.png"}] PRIVMSG #channel :Build 141 succeeded
 ```

 In this example, a bot client responds to a link sent to the channel by the server by fetching the title and favicon of the link.
 It then sends a message back to the channel with the link title in the message body and favicon included as a message tag:

 ```
 Server: :nick!user@example.com PRIVMSG #channel :https://example.com/a-news-story
-Client: @+draft/icons=[
+Client: @+draft/icon=[
     {"src":"https://example.com/favicon16.png","sizes":"16x16","type":"image/png"}
     ] PRIVMSG #channel :Example.com: A News Story
 ```